 I shook my head.
 “Never was close to them.
 They sent me a few congratulations, talking about how they missed me, but…”

 “I see.”
 Wilhelm sat upright, rubbing his face.
 “I won’t pry any more.
 Still, I thought you’d be gobbling up everything from Earth.
 I know I have.
 What’s the old saying again?
 Absence makes the heart grow fonder, that’s it.
-Well, I’ve been away from home for five years, and we’re a hundred and twenty trillion kilometers from good old Earth.
+Well, I’ve been away from home for twenty years, even if I was only awake for seven, and we’re a hundred and twenty trillion kilometers from good old Earth.
 We’re moving farther and faster away from home than anyone in history.
 So, it’s natural to feel a little homesick.”

 A longer silence.
 My gaze fell to Kapteyn’s Star, a small dot at the edge of the window.
 It was weird, staring at it- all of my instincts told me not to stare at the sun, but that was Earth’s sun, the hot yellow star.
 This one had a hundredth of the luminosity; I could stare right at it without fear of damaging my eyes.